 The Scallop Conflict is a dispute between English and French fishermen over the right to dredge for scallops in the English Channel.
 The initial hostilities began in 2012 and continued into 2013.
 After a period of calm there have been further incidents and violence between French and English scallop fishermen taking place ever since with events in 2018 and 2020 being siginificant enough to make national news in both countries.

 Due to the Common Fisheries Policy (CFP) all nations which are members of the European Union can fish freely within Europe’s shared Exclusive Economic Zone (EEZ).
-However, twelve miles from each nation’s coastline is reserved as the territorial waters of that nation alone, with no other fishermen allowed to fish within that zone.
+However, twelve miles from each nation’s coastline is reserved as the territorial waters of that nation alone, with that nation controlling fishing within that zone.
 The scallop conflict began when French fishermen believe that British fishermen were coming within France’s twelve-mile zone inside the Bay of Seine (between Cherbourg and La Harve) to dredge for scallops.
-The situation was worsened by the fact that the French fishermen were banned from fishing for scallops over the summer months as a measure to allow stocks to spawn and regenerate, while British fishermen were allowed to dredge scallops all year round, although they only had a limited numbers of day to access the best fishing grounds.
+The situation was worsened by the fact that the French fishermen were banned from fishing for scallops over the summer months by French regulations as a conservation measure, while British fishermen were allowed to dredge scallops all year round (although regulations on days spent fishing and catch levels applied to them).

 The Conflict Begins

 On Monday the 8th October 2012 around twelve British fishing boats were dredging for scallops in the Bay of Seine.
 While the British boats insisted they were at least fifteen miles from the French coast (and therefore fishing legally) the French fishermen believed that the British were inside of their twelve mile zone, and set out in a fleet of fishing boats to intercept them.